Surface Finishing Guide

 Powder Coating vs Anodizing for Aluminum Die Casting

 Surface finishing is an important part of many aluminum die casting projects.
 Powder coating, spray painting, anodizing, polishing, and grinding can affect the final appearance, color, texture, protection, and buyer perception of aluminum parts.
+The right finishing route should match the product application, visible surface requirements, exposure environment, and customer standard instead of being added blindly.

 What is powder coating?